Couley History, Family Crest & Coats of Arms

 Irish names tend to vary widely in their spelling and overall form.
 The original Gaelic form of the name Couley is Mac Giolla Chuille.
 Cuille has been suggested to be an abbreviation of Mochuille, the name of a saint.
 However, other origins also exist for this name.

 The surname Couley was first found in Ulster (Irish: Ulaidh), where they held a family seat from very ancient times.

-Important Dates for the Couley family
+Early History of the Couley family

 This web page shows only a small excerpt of our Couley research.
 Another 119 words (8 lines of text) covering the years 1618, 1667, 1743, and 1809 are included under the topic Early Couley History in all our PDF Extended History products and printed products wherever possible.

 Scribes in the Middle Ages, and simply spelled according to sound.
 The result is an enormous number of spelling variations among names that evolved in that era.
 Couley has been spelled Cooley, Cooling, Cowley, Cully, Colly, McCooley, Coaley, Coolyng, Couley, Colley, McCowley, Cooleng, McCoolay, Coolay, Collay, Cullay, Cowleigh, Culleigh and many more.

 Early Notables of the Couley family (pre 1700)